EdenWise/hjcrc/HJCSIC_part1_scrap.md

 The ages over the centuries grew more extreme, became more systemized, and got secreted by the Jewish ancestors.
 Today people that know of the **system** seek protection by knowing its politics[^politics].
 It is extraordinarily split, mechanized, and deadly[^wars].
 It is implemented by rewarding male policy (taking) for an age of fifty years (the political left[^left-right]) followed by rewarding female policy (giving) for an age of fifty years (the political right).
 There is also a third party that lacks getting defined...
 The Christian church (a succession of the political right) largely practices their beliefs with spiritual principles but is built upon a leadership (formed with the New Testament) that gets safety with the Jews by giving people as sacrifices.
 The Jews maintain the system like a vital job.
 I have yet to find anyone who has a sufficient overview on what is happening.
 The Jew maintain the system like a vital job.
 I have yet to find anyone who has any sufficient overview of what is happening.

 + Be wary of the female god---an addiction it is to her too.
-Females like being on top just as much.
-Taking feels good.
+Females like being on top just as much---taking is liked by everyone.
 * *Personal Salvation*... those that know the detail get the rewards. "get saved"
-* Mention: Christians!, Gods immortal/mortal, the "human condition"?
+* Mention: Gods immortal/mortal, the "human condition"?
 * Because the Jews are *safely* above it all...they get to decide who gets included.
 * "Call an all-out *war*"?
 These eras have only become more extreme where at times those below the Jews can be pitted against each other.
 * Safety is coveted in nature.
 Even to be able to depend on it a little is an *addiction*.
-It leads to conservatism (one fails to see how their safety effects the less fortunate) then bias (beginning to avoid certain people).
+Having it leads to conservatism (one fails to see how their safety effects the less fortunate) then bias (beginning to avoid certain people).
-* The first group's success becomes so **addictive** that they eventually begin cannibalizing on civilization---going after the poor, then creating the poor; the golden age: sex, drugs, and rock and roll; creating the poor for protection.
+* The first group's success becomes so **addictive** that they eventually begin cannibalizing on civilization---going after the poor, then creating the poor; the golden age: eat, drink, and be merry, then creating the poor for protection.
 + The female god was created by the serpent.
 + Describe how the Promoted Mortals (Adam and Eve) **mortals** reacted.
 * Their definition of it is literally *heaven*.

 How was the Serpent crafty?
-[+] Heaven became too obvious, the *serpent/and-or wives* wanted to hide things... so they gave Eden-ites (political right, Adam and Eve) a temporary rule (made them representatives) and allowed them to think they fixed it.
+[+] Heaven became too obvious, the serpent changed the rewards to females to hide things.
+They gave Eden-ites, Adam and Eve, a temporary rule (made them representatives) and allowed them to think they fixed it.
 It was a temporary safety though, a faux heaven, a temporary free.
-[+] Gave females power and rewarded them for selfishness on their own.
-[-] Started a selfish war between mortals.
+[-] Started a selfish war between mortals---lacks being the intent.

 ## I May Be Listened to Because...